-Celebrating Havana renovates Cuba’s oldest Jewish cemetery
+Cuba restores oldest Jewish cemetery as Havana is spruced up

 For many years, he said, the Jewish community was unable to raise the $200,000 needed to completely overhaul the grounds.
 Jews in the U.S. contributed to the upkeep of some burial plots, but the cemetery as a whole was largely left to deteriorate.

 Pilar Vega, an engineer in the historian’s office, told local TV there are about 1,100 grave sites in the cemetery.
 About 50 have been repaired and 150 more are expected to be cleaned up before the end of this year, she said.
-She didn’t say whether the entire cemetery would be refurbished, though she added that a special room where bodies are ritually washed and dressed according to Jewish burial rites has also been fixed up.
+She didn’t say whether the entire cemetery would be refurbished or give the total amount spent, though she added that a special room where bodies are ritually washed and dressed according to Jewish burial rites has also been fixed.

-Vega didn’t say how much the state has spent on the project.

 The restoration effort in Havana comes as Cuba finds itself struggling with a severe economic crisis, which experts have blamed on a combination of a Trump administration trade embargo and the halt of Venezuelan shipments of subsidized fuel that Cuba used to generate electricity and earn hard currency on the open market.
 The country’s lack of liquidity has now made it difficult to pay creditors and suppliers, resulting in a shortage of basic products like chicken and flour.